Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 - Liabilities = the total value of all the company’s liabilities

-This valuation is good for business owners who want to get a quick and easy value for their company.
+This valuation is suitable for business owners seeking a quick and easy valuation of their company.

 Final Take